ashiqursuperfly/TheMovieDB-Android/README.md

     - `app` contains the base mulidexapplication for this app

   - `app/src/main/res` contains the xml resources for this project i.e xml ui layouts, drawables, themes, colors and strings.

+## Installation Guidelines
+- Clone/Download the repo
+- The project was build using the latest(v4.1) Android Studio.
+Opening it with android studio version 4.0 or up should be fine.
+- Wait until the gradle dependencies are resolved
+- The project uses **gradle version (6.5)**.
+In case of any issues, check your gradle version.
+- Select your desired **`build variant`** from the build variant tab
+- Run the project